Brianna Fortino: Ultimate Fighting Championship

 On her UFC debut, she faced Lívia Renata Souza, replacing injured Cynthia Calvillo, on July 13, 2019, at UFC Fight Night: de Randamie vs. Ladd.
 She won by unanimous decision.

 Fortino faced Tecia Torres on June 20, 2020, at UFC Fight Night: Blaydes vs. Volkov.
 She lost the fight via unanimous decision.

 Fortino was scheduled to face Jessica Penne on July 16, 2022, at UFC on ABC 3.
-However, Fortino withdrew in early June for unknown reasons and was replaced by Emily Ducote.
+However, Fortino withdrew in early June due to her pregnancy and was replaced by Emily Ducote.

 On October 8, 2024, it was reported that Fortino was removed from the UFC roster.

 Personal life

 Fortino's moniker "Tha Bull" or "The Bull" was coined by her grandfather when she was young as she used to running around with such attitude that her grandfather called her "El Torito", "The baby bull" in Spanish.

 Brianna and her husband Lukas Fortino got married in October 2020, and she officially began using Fortino as her last name also in the UFC.
 The pair welcomed their first son Jackson in 2021.